Back to Blog

 You Can't Prompt Your Way to Agent Security

-Why Deterministic Policy Beats LLM Inference — Every Time
+Why Deterministic Policy Beats LLM Inference

 In 1945, John von Neumann made a design decision that would haunt computing for the next 80 years: store instructions and data in the same memory.

-It also gave us buffer overflows — the most exploited vulnerability class in computing history.
-Decades of patches.
-ASLR.
-DEP.
-NX bit.
-Stack canaries.
-All working around one architectural decision.
+It was elegant.
+One bus, one address space, simple hardware.
+It also gave us buffer overflows, the most exploited vulnerability class in computing history.
+Decades of patches followed.
+ASLR, DEP, the NX bit, stack canaries, all of them working around a single architectural decision.

 In 2024, we made the same mistake again.